 Students majoring in Mathematics must take at least 24 hours of Mathematics.
 Included in these hours must be course 204, and at least two other 3-hour upper college courses.
+Algebra 17 and Basic Mathematics B-3 cannot be counted toward the major.

-17. ALGEBRA.
+GENERAL COLLEGE 17.
+ALGEBRA.
 1 credit.

 Open only to students who have had one year or less of high school algebra or to persons who have been out of school for some time.
 If taken prior to Algebra 21, credit will be allowed only to those students whose high school transcripts show at most one year of high school algebra.
-This course cannot be counted toward a major, nor can it be substituted for Algebra 21.